genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/04_training-content-day4.md

 Remember to run *assemble* and *deploy-genesisproduct-alpha* tasks after the changes, and test it directly in the UI.

-## Adding logic to the event handler
+## Adding logic to the Event Handler

-We are going to change the code in the event handler so that:
+We are going to change the code in the Event Handler so that:

 * it checks if the counterparty exists in the database (by checking COUNTERPARTY_ID field)
 * it checks if the instrument exists in the database (by checking INSTRUMENT_ID field)
-* it's also able to modify records with the same verification on counterparty and instrument
+* it is able to modify records with the same verification on counterparty and instrument

 ### Add the validation code

-Go to the **alpha-eventhandler.kts** file for the event handler.
+Go to the **alpha-eventhandler.kts** file for the Event Handler.

 Add the verification by inserting an **verify** inside the **onValidate** block, before the **onCommit** block in TRADE_INSERT.
 We can see this below, with separate lines checking the Counterparty ID and the Instrument ID exist in the database.
 The new block ends by sending an **ack()**.